 \subsubsection{Environments:}

-For training, we employ an augmentable virtual environment called \textit{\textbf{Complex Room}}.
+For training, we employ an augmentable virtual environment called \emph{Complex Room}.
 This environment includes a variety of obstacles, distractors, textures, and lighting conditions, providing intricate and diverse scenarios.
 To further enhance data diversity, we introduce randomness in the size, shape, textures, and lighting of all objects in each episode.
 The baseline methods of those using online RL are trained in this environment.
-We also collect the demonstration for offline policy learning, e.g., offline RL or Behaviour Cloning.
-For testing, we evaluate the agent in five distinct held-out testing environments: 1)The \textit{\textbf{Simple Room}}, serving as a reference environment to verify the model's basic tracking ability.
-2)The \textit{\textbf{Parking Lot}}, characterized by obstructed and dim lighting conditions.
-3)The \textit{\textbf{Urban City}}, a typical urban street scene with mirror-like reflections on the ground.
-4)The \textit{\textbf{Urban Road}}, similar to Urban City but with lower obstacles.
-5)The \textit{\textbf{Snow Village}}, characterized by rough terrain and complex lighting conditions with backlighting.
-To evaluate the robustness of our model, we introduce varying numbers of distractors into the environment, denoted by the letter ``D”.
+We also collect the demonstration for offline policy learning, e.g., offline RL or Behavior Cloning.

+For testing, we evaluate the agent in five testing environments: 1) \emph{Simple Room}, serving as a base environment to verify the model's basic tracking ability.
+2) \emph{Parking Lot}, characterized by obstructed and dim lighting conditions.
+3) \emph{Urban City}, a typical urban street scene with mirror-like reflections on the ground.
+4) \emph{Urban Road}, similar to Urban City but with lower obstacles.
+5) \emph{Snow Village}, characterized by rough terrain and complex backlight lighting conditions.
+To evaluate the robustness of the trackers, we introduce varying numbers of distractors into the environment, denoted by the letter ``D”.
 For example, ``Parking Lot (4D)” indicates an environment with four distractors.
-To evaluate the generalization on unseen targets, we add four kinds of animals in the \textit{\textbf{Simple Room}}, including horse, sheep, dog, and pig.
+To evaluate the generalization on unseen targets, we add four kinds of animal in \emph{Simple Room}, including horse, sheep, dog, and pig.